BigDataForSanDiego/team210/proposal_submission_form_2022.md

 #### Team Name: Lampshades

 #### Your team’s hackathon idea in One sentence:
-##### Create a virtual alternative to traditional healthcare services such as appointments, lab work, and diagnosis powered by artificial inteligence/machine learning to expedite turnaround times.
+##### Create a virtual alternative to traditional healthcare services such as appointments and diagnostics powered by artificial inteligence/machine learning to expedite turnaround times.

 #### A visual